tony-yang/gcp-cloud-native-stack/README.md

 Recommends other products.

 # Dev Guide
-Use the `Dockerfile-dev` container image (an alpine base image) for developing and testing the app.
-It has the `cgo enabled` environment variable so that we can run `go test`.
+Use the `Dockerfile-<lang>-dev` container image for developing and testing the app.
+The `Dockerfile-go-dev` has the `cgo enabled` environment variable so that we can run `go test`.

+To run the Go dev environment
 ```
+cd docker-images
-docker build -t go-dev-alpine -f Dockerfile-dev .
+docker build -t go-dev-alpine -f Dockerfile-go-dev .
 docker run -itd --rm -v /<path to>/gcp-cloud-native-stack:/go/src/github.com/tony-yang/gcp-cloud-native-stack go-dev-alpine
 ```

+Use similar step to run the Python dev environment.
+Just use the `Dockerfile-py-dev` image.

 Within each component, run `make test` to start the unit test and `make build` to update the generated proto, fetch and update go modules, and build the packages.